From Top 6 on Amazon to Going Independent (And Back Again): The Baking Steel Journey

 About the Author

 Andris Lagsdin is the inventor of the Baking Steel and founder of Baking Steel Company.
-After working in professional kitchens with celebrated chef Todd English, Andris combined his pizza-making expertise with his family's 40+ years of steel manufacturing experience to create the Baking Steel in 2012.
-Today, he continues to develop recipes and teach home cooks worldwide how to make incredible pizza at home.
+After working in professional kitchens with chef Todd English, Andris combined his culinary background with his family’s 40+ years of steel manufacturing experience to create the Baking Steel in 2012.
+Today, he develops recipes and teaches home cooks around the world how to make incredible pizza at home.